|

 American History and Auto Mechanics—resting on

-the homemade desk of concrete blocks and plywood.
-A fan vibrated in the
+the homemade desk of concrete blocks and

 window, yet it was still humid and stuffy.